edsoncelio/kubernetes-labs-kind/README.md

-# Kubernetes practice with Kind
+# Kubernetes labs with Kind

 > Work in progress